6 Evidence-Based Health Benefits of Lemon

 4. Protection from anemia

 Iron deficiency anemia is quite common.
-It happens when you don't get enough iron from the foods you eat.
-Lemons contain some iron, but they prevent anemia primarily by improving iron absorption from plant foods.
+It happens when you do not get enough iron from the foods you eat.
+Lemons contain some iron, but they help prevent anemia primarily by improving iron absorption from plant foods.
 Your gut absorbs iron from meat, chicken, and fish (known as heme iron) very easily, while iron from plant sources (non-heme iron) is not so easily absorbed.
 However, this absorption can be improved by taking vitamin C and citric acid.
-Because lemons contain vitamin C and citric acid, they may protect against anemia by ensuring that as much iron is absorbed from your diet.
-As a summary: Lemon contains vitamin C and citric acid, which helps you absorb non-heme iron from plants.
+Because lemons contain vitamin C and citric acid, they may protect against anemia by ensuring that more iron is absorbed from your diet.
+As a summary: Lemon contains vitamin C and citric acid, which help you absorb non-heme iron from plants.
 This may prevent anemia.

 ADVERTISEMENT